ojegit/awa_final_project_v1/README.md

 <h3><strong>Done:</strong></h3>

 - Skeleton of front-end: navigation should be completed
-- Mongoose schemas: everything that is to be stored to DB should now have a schema including User, CodeSnippet, Comment, Image, what is NOT yet finished is the Roles that connects to Users!
+- Mongoose schemas are mostly done: everything that is to be stored to DB should now have a schema including User, CodeSnippet, Comment, Image, what is NOT yet finished is the Roles that connects to Users!
 - PUG files
-- DB Schemas
 - Routes
 - UI design